Learn About

 Crissey started her Veterinary career in 2001 and soon thereafter completed her Veterinary Nursing course at Box Hill Tafe.
 Crissey enjoys all aspects of Veterinary Nursing, especially paediatric medicine and has been a valued member of the Caroline Springs Vet hospital for many years.

 Crissey’s family has many furry members!
-These include four dogs and six.
+These include two dogs and four.
 One of her cats, Tonka, was brought into the clinic as a stray with a broken leg.
 Unfortunately his leg had to be amputated but luckily for him he found a loving home with Crissey.

 Renee